FIRST YEAR – First semester (all students)

 (iii) the techniques for the formulation of cosmetic and dermatological products;

-(iv) the key areas of quality control of cosmetic and dermatological products, including chemical and physical analysis (e. g. liquid chromatography, Uv-Vis spectrophotometry), product stability and factors influencing the storage and shelf-life.
+(iv) the key areas of quality control of cosmetic and dermatological products, including chemical and physical analysis (e. g. liquid chromatography, Uv-Vis spectrophotometry), product stability and factors influencing the storage and shelf-life (see details).

 SECOND YEAR – First semester